Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 Over more than twenty years of practice, I have performed over eight thousand plastic surgeries.
 I am a full member of the Brazilian Society of Plastic Surgery (SBCP) and the American Society of Plastic Surgeons (ASPS).
 I regularly participate in national and international congresses, keeping myself updated with the advances in the specialty.

-The secondary facial lift demands everything a surgeon can offer: deep anatomical knowledge, experience with different techniques, refined surgical judgement, and the ability to improvise when altered anatomy presents surprises during the procedure.
+A secondary facelift demands everything a surgeon can offer: deep anatomical knowledge, experience with different techniques, refined surgical judgement, and the ability to improvise when altered anatomy presents surprises during the procedure.
 It is not a surgery for those who are just starting.
 It is the surgery that demands the most technical maturity.

 Why trust me for your revision